Mohrpheus78/Citrix/PVS/vDisk version documentation/Readme.md

-# PVS vDisk version documenation
+# PVS vDisk version documentation

 This script will generate a HTML report of your current vDisk versions

 ## Parameter
 -Sitename
 Sitename of yout PVS site
 -outputpath
 The path where the report is saved